yanzhh/HGERE/README.md

 # gsapere — Entity and Relation Extraction for Scientific Text

-A two-stage pipeline for **entity and relation extraction (ERE)** on scientific text, built on top of [HGERE](https://github.com/yanzhh/HGERE).
+A fork of [HGERE](https://github.com/yanzhh/HGERE) adapted for scientific text, with a two-stage pipeline for **joint entity and relation extraction (ERE)**.

+> **Paper under review.**
+> Configs used for our experiments are in [`configs/`](configs/).

 The pipeline consists of:

 1. **Span Pruner** — a lightweight binary classifier that scores all candidate n-grams and filters them down to a manageable set (target: ≥ 98 % entity recall)
-2. **HGERE** — a heterogeneous graph neural network that jointly predicts entity types and relations on the pruned candidates
+2. **HGERE** — a Hypergraph GNN that jointly predicts entity types and relations on the pruned candidates

 Supported datasets: **GSAP-ERE**, **SciER**, **SciNLP**, **SciERC**

 ---

+## Changes from the original

+- Large-scale code restructuring: Pydantic-first configs, typed signatures throughout, proper package layout under `src/`
+- All dependencies updated to current versions
+- The transformer package is **no longer hardcoded** — any compatible HuggingFace `transformers` version works
+- Added span pruner stage, multi-dataset joint training, and full CLI entry points
+- Tests for all major components

+---

 ## Requirements

-- Python 3.9
+- **Python 3.9** (tested; `<3.11` required by some dependencies)
 - CUDA 12.8 (adjust `pyproject.toml` for other CUDA versions)
 - A GPU with at least ~24 GB VRAM for default batch sizes (tested on A40 / 40 GB)